 - performance at interview (if interviewed)

-Every application is considered holistically – Admissions Tutors consider all of the information available together before making any decisions.
-No part of an application is considered in isolation; for example, a student's written assessment performance or performance at interview alone doesn't determine the outcome of their application.
+Admissions Tutors consider all of the information available together before making any decisions.
+While the most recent academic performance carries the greatest weight, the relative importance of each element varies because each student is different.
+No part of an application is considered in isolation; for example, a student’s performance at interview alone doesn’t determine the outcome of their application.
+See other frequently asked questions.